gambia-college/IT-Deparment-Handbook/03-communications.md

 4. Communication is lossy, especially verbal communication.
 Every hearsay hop adds static and chips at fidelity.
 Whenever possible, communicate directly with those you're addressing rather than passing the message through intermediaries.
 5. Ask if things are clear.
 Ask what you left out.
 Ask if there was anything someone was expecting that you didn't cover.
 Address the gaps before they widen with time.
 6. If you want an answer, you have to ask a question.
 People typically have a lot to say, **but they'll volunteer little**.
 Automatic questions on a regular schedule help people practice sharing, writing, and communicating.
 7. Talk to people according to their **level of understanding** (Abu Bakr Sidiq RA).
 Talk to the students and staff with respect, even if you cannot solve their problem.
-This is tough we all make this mistake (including my self) time to time, but we can do better.
+This is tough.
+We all make this mistake (including myself) time to time, but we can do better.
 8. Watch your **relationships with your teammates**.
 Do not say or do things that will make them sad (backbiting, slandering or gossiping them).
-The most belove thing to the devil is to make someone sad by taking him/her off track.
+The most beloved thing to the devil is to make someone sad by taking him/her off track.
 Sadness weakens the heart and diminishes determination and wanting to go forward (Ibnul Kayum RA).
 For this reason be happy, optimistic and think good of others.
-Again this point is tough we all make others sad (including my self) time to time, but we can do better.
+Again this point is tough.
+We all make others sad (including myself) from time to time, but we can do better.
 9. Give meaningful discussions a **meaningful amount of time to develop and unfold**.
 Rushing to judgement, or demanding immediate responses, only serves to increase the odds of poor decision making.
 10. Meetings are the last resort, not the first option.
 11. Writing solidifies, chat dissolves.
 Substantial decisions start and end with an exchange of complete thoughts, not one-line-at-a-time jousts.
 If it's important, critical, or fundamental, **write it up**, don't chat it down.